botman/docs/extending-botman.md

 DriverManager::loadDriver(CustomDriver::class);
 ```

-BotMan will now try to match all incoming requests will your new driver as well.
+BotMan will now try to match all incoming requests with your new driver as well.

 You can of couse use the custom driver, like the built-in drivers and restrict certain messages to it: